kumahq/kuma-website/docs/docs/1.1.3/policies/external-services.md

       kuma.io/service: httpbin
 ```

-Then `httpbin.org` will be accessible at `127.0.0.1:10000`.
+Then `httpbin.org` is accessible at `127.0.0.1:10000`.

 :::
 ::::

+### Accessing the External Service

+Consuming the defined service from within the mesh for both Kubernetes and Universal deployments (assuming [transparent proxy](../networking/transparent-proxying/)) can be done:

+ * With the `.mesh` naming of the service `curl httpbin.mesh`.
+With this approach, specify port 80.
+ * With the real name and port, in this case `curl httpbin.org:443`.
+This approach works only with [the data plane proxy builtin DNS](../networking/dns/#data-plane-proxy-built-in-dns) name resolution.

+Although the external service is HTTPS, it's consumed as plain HTTP.
+This is possible because of `networking.tls.enbaled=true`.
+To access the service over TLS, set the service protocol to `kuma.io/protocol: tcp` and `networking.tls.enbaled=false`, or else omit it entirely.

+### Available policy fields

- * `tags` the external service can include an arbitrary number of tags, where `kuma.io/service` is a mandatory one.
+ * `tags` the external service can include an arbitrary number of tags, where `kuma.io/service` is mandatory.
 The special `kuma.io/protocol` tag is also taken into account and supports the standard Kuma protocol values.
-It designates the specific protocol being used by that service.
+It designates the specific protocol for the service.
  * ` networking` describes the networking configuration of the external service
    * `address` is the address where the external service can be reached.
    * `tls` is the section to configure the TLS originator when consuming the external service